 - 1. Inspect the nose for symmetry and deformity.
 State to patient "I am inspecting your nose." - 2.
 Test the patency of each nostril.
-Have patient occlude one nostril, ask the patient to inhale through the open nostril and then repeat on the other side. - 3.
-Inspect nasal passages with the otoscope and the ear speculum (replace the speculum if used on the ears).
-Observe the nasal mucosa over the septum and turbinates for deformities, color and swelling. - 4.
-Palpate for sinus tenderness.
+Occlude (or have the patient occlude) one nostril, ask the patient to inhale through the open nostril and then repeat on the other side. - 3.
+Inspect nasal passages with the otoscope and an ear speculum (replace the speculum if used on the ears).
+Observe the nasal mucosa over the septum and turbinates for deformities, color and swelling.

+4. Palpate for sinus tenderness.
 Palpate both the frontal and maxillary sinuses bilaterally by firmly pressing over them.